 Don’t fool yourself into thinking you have the answer to these questions.
 They’re ridiculous and unanswerable.
-The only correct answer is, “I don’t know.”
+The only reasonable response is, “I don’t know.”

 For some reason, a lot of people have a serious problem with speaking those words.
 It can be almost painful.
-Somehow, a lot of us have been programmed by our teachers, our employers, and our peers to believe that admitting ignorance is a display of weakness, stupidity, or incompetence.
-It’s a personal failure and failure is unacceptable.
+Many of us have been programmed by our teachers, our employers, and our peers to believe that admitting ignorance is a display of weakness, stupidity, or incompetence.
+We were led to believe it constituted a a personal failure—and failure of any kind is unacceptable.

-Whenever you’re tempted to fake your way through a question, remember this: if the person asking the question knew the answer to begin with, it’s highly unlikely that they would be asking you for it.
+Whenever you’re tempted to save face by faking your way through an explanation, remember this: if the person asking you the question knew the answer to begin with, they probably wouldn’t be asking you the question, right?
 So, don’t be afraid to say, “I don’t know.”
 You aren’t admitting failure.
 You won’t be letting anyone down.

 Nobody has all the answers and for someone else to expect you to have all of the answers is unfair, unrealistic, and unreasonable—so release yourself of that burden and enjoy the bliss of ignorance when necessary.
 Embrace it.

 Don’t fake your way.
 It is far better to risk looking incompetent periodically than to be exposed as a fool regularly.
-Saving face just isn’t that important and allowing others to burden you with their high expectations is a happiness killer.
-It causes stress and uncertainty–both of which you don’t need in your life.
+Don’t risk losing the respect of your colleagues and don’t allow others to burden you with their high expectations.
+Doing so will kill your happiness by causing stress and uncertainty—neither of which you don’t need in your life.

 Eliminate that pressure.
-You don’t need it.
 It’s weighing down the result of your Happiness Equation.